Teradata Partial Redistribution and Partial Duplication (PRPD)

 S … Small table with 10.000 rows

-We assume that both tables are joined on a column, which is neither the primary index of B nor the primary index of S. In such a case, the optimizer may choose to rehash and redistribute both tables.
-Rehashing is the right approach if the join column values if both tables are evenly distributed across all AMPs.
+Assuming that the two tables are joined on a column that is not the primary index for either table, the optimizer may rehash and redistribute both tables.
+This approach is ideal if the join column values are evenly distributed across all AMPs.

-But we assume that the big table B has the same value in the join column in about 99% of the rows, i.e., 99 Million out of 100 Million rows carry the same value in the join column.
+We assume that in the big table B, the value in the join column is the same for approximately 99% of the rows.
+This equates to 99 million out of 100 million rows sharing the same value in the join column.

-Biased rows of the big table B stay locally on their AMPs.
-Only rows not causing skew are redistributed by rehashing over the join column(s).
+Skewed rows in Table B remain confined to their respective AMPs.
+Non-skewed rows are redistributed by rehashing the join column(s).

-Similarly, not biased rows from the small table S are rehashed on their join column(s), but rows that would skew after redistribution are duplicated to all AMPs.
+Non-biased rows from small table S are rehashed on their join column(s), while rows that would become skewed during redistribution are duplicated across all AMPs.

 • Thanks Roland.
 Nice article as like always. 🙂